hadirkhan10/chisel3-wiki/Multiple-Clock-Domains.md

     val regClockB = RegNext(stuff)
   }

-  // This register is also clocked against io.clock. val regClock2 = RegNext(stuff)
+  // This register is also clocked against the module clock. val regClock2 = RegNext(stuff)
 }
 ```